dshah45/Voter-ID/README.md

 So,the user who turns 18years gets and email form our portal that you are now Eligble For voting , so visit our site and view your Voter-Id

-Adhaar-Linked Emmail is necessary for authentication and Viewing Voter-Id
+Adhaar-Linked Email is necessary for authentication and Viewing Voter-Id